hoonc95/Data_Analytics_Portfolio/README.md

 ##### Key packages used:
 - 'os' for file system operations
-- 'smtplib' for theme support
+- 'smtplib' for allows for connection to SMTP server
 <details>
 <summary>Script</summary>